 Advisor: Dr. Chris Brown

-Kaylor is a first year doctoral student in the UMKC counseling psychology program.
+Kaylor is a second year doctoral student in the UMKC counseling psychology program.
 Kaylor is from Omaha, Nebraska and earned her B.A. in Psychology from University of Nebraska-Lincoln.
-Her research interests centered around African Americans, perceived racism, and copy mechanisms.
+Her research interests centered around African Americans, perceived racism, and coping mechanisms.

 Advisor: Dr. LaVerne Berkel